ethanlabs101/sentinel-dashboard/README.md

 ## Sentinel Dashboard is a real-time, terminal-native security monitor for Linux, built for servers, homelabs, and SSH-first operators.

-## It tails the journal and syslog and turns SSH logins, sudo activity, failed services, firewall/network blocks, kernel warnings, system anomalies, and USB events into a structured, severity-scored list stored locally in SQLite and shown in a live dashboard.
+## It tails the journal and syslog and turns SSH logins, sudo activity, failed services, firewall/network blocks, kernel warnings, system anomalies, and USB events into a structured, severity-scored list stored locally in SQLite and displayed in a live dashboard.
 A simple, smart way to monitor your system and catch issues early—no browser required.

 ---